-C11.
+c11.
 Land Within Curtilage of Tattenhall Marina

 Landowner: Bolesworth Estate

 A significant area of land surrounding three sides of the Marina has been developed for nature conservation and includes a series of ponds, wildflower meadow and planting of native trees.
 In addition, a new permissive footpath links the Canal with Newton Lane.”